meiwangmw/meiwangmw.github.io/content/cv.md

 **University of Minnesota**, USA
 *September 2025 – Present*
-PhD student in Economics(Strategic Management & Entrepreneurship) at the Carlson School of Management at the University of Minnesota
+PhD student in Business Administration (Strategic Management & Entrepreneurship) at the Carlson School of Management at the University of Minnesota

 **European University Institute**, Italy
 *September 2023 – February 2024*
 MRes in Economics (fully funded by the Italian Ministry of Foreign Affairs and International Cooperation)
-- Main content: First-year PhD courses
+Main content: First-year PhD courses

 **University of Zurich**, Switzerland
 *September 2021 – August 2023*